-Daniel S. Shapiro, New York, NY - Mr. Shapiro is a partner in Schulte, Roth & Zabel.
-He has served as President of the Federation of Jewish Philanthropies of New York and Vice-President of the Council of Jewish Federations.
+Daniel S. Sbapuro, New York, NY - Mr. Shapiro is a partner in Schulte, Roth & Zabel.
+He has served as President of the Federation of Jewish Philanthropies of New York and Vice-President of the Council of Jewish Fedstations.

-Margaret W. Tishman, New York, NY - Mrs. Tishman was the first President of the Combined UJA/Federation of Jewish Philanthropies of New York from 1986-89.
-She has served in leadership roles with the Jewish Community Relations Council of New York, the Jewish Theological Seminary, Yeshiva University, and the Jewish Home and Hospital for the Aged.
-She is a past President of the Central Bureau for the Jewish Agency.
+Margaret W. Tishman, New York, NY $\stackrel{}{=}$ Mrs. Tishman was the first President of the Combined UJA/Federation of Jewish Philanthropies of New York from 1986-89.
+She has served in leadership roles with the Jewish Community Relations Council of New York, the Jewish Theological Seminary, Yeshiva University, and the Jewish Home and Hospital for the Aged, She is a past President of the Central Bureau for the Jewish Agency.
 She is a Director of the Jewish Agency for Israel, the American Jewish Joint Distribution Committee and the Hebrew Immigrant Aid Society.

-Isadore Twersky (Rabbi, Ph.D.), Cambridge, MA - Professor Twersky is Nathan Littauer Professor of Hebrew Literature and Philosophy and Director of the Center for Jewish Studies at Harvard University.
-Author of numerous scholarly books and studies in Jewish philosophy and law, he is also Rabbi of the Talner Bet Midrash in Brookline, Massachusetts.
+Isadort Twersky (Rabbi, Ph.D.), Cambridge, MA - Professor Twersky is Nathan Littauer Professor of Hebrew Literature and Philosophy and Director of the Center for Jewish Studies at Harvard University.
+Author of numerious scholarly books and studies in Jewish philosophy and law, he is also Rabbi of the Talner Bet Midrash in Brookline, Massachusetts.

-Bennett Yanowitz, Cleveland, OH - Mr. Yanowitz is a principal in the firm of Kahn, Kleinman, Yanowitz, and Arnson.
-He is immediate past President of Jewish Education Service of North America (JESNA).
-He has served as Vice-President of the Jewish Community Federation of Cleveland and Chairman of the National Jewish Community Relations Advisory Council.
+Bennett Yanowitz, Cleveland, OH - Mr. Yanowitz >> principal in the firm takin a metaline jawish book final 10/18/SO 912fi am Page 25 of Kahn, Kleinman, Yanowitz, and Arnson.
+He is immediate past President of jewish Education Service of North America (JESNA).
+He has served a\ Vice-President of the Jewish Community Federation of Cleveland and Chairman of the National Jewish Community Relations Advisory Council.